 Treatments Based on Depth

-Bar Soap: Every skincare professional will cringe if you say that you use bar
+Bar Soap: Every skincare professional will cringe if you say that you use bar soap.

-can cause your skin to feel tight, dry, and irritated.
+cause your skin to feel tight, dry, and irritated.

 Foaming: Usually formulated for oily, acne prone skin.
 Typically these cleansers